Boosting Unsupervised Semantic Segmentation with Principal Mask Proposals: : Principal Mask Proposals

 where $f_{:,i,j}\in\mathbb{R}^C$ are the features at \cng{position} $(i,j)$ and $\bar{f}\in\mathbb{R}^C$ is the mean feature.
 To identify the feature direction that captures the largest variance in the feature distribution, we seek the first principal component of $\Sigma$ by solving

 We obtain the first principal component as the eigenvector $v_1$ to the largest eigenvalue $\lambda_1$, which can be computed efficiently with \ac{svd} \cngtwo{using the flattened features $f$.}

 To identify a candidate region, our next goal is to compute a spatial feature similarity map to the dominant feature direction.
-We observe that doing so directly with the principal direction does not always lead to sufficient localization, \ie, high similarities arise across multiple visual concepts in an image, elaborated in more detail in \cngtwo{\cref{sec:details-nn}}.
-This can be circumvented by first spatially anchoring the dominant feature vector in the feature map.
+We observe that doing so directly with the principal direction does not always lead to sufficient\cngsr{ly good} localization, \ie, high similarities arise across multiple visual concepts in an image, elaborated in more detail in \cngtwo{\cref{sec:details-nn}}.
+This can be circumvented by first anchoring the dominant feature vector in the feature map.
 To that end, we obtain the nearest neighbor feature $\Tilde{f}\in\mathbb{R}^C$ of the first principal component $v_1$ by considering the cosine distance in the normalized feature space $\hat{f}$ as

-Given this, we compute the cosine-similarity map $M\in\mathbb{R}^{H\times W}$ of the dominant feature \wrt all features as
+Given this, we compute the cosine-similarity map $M^{1}\in\mathbb{R}^{H\times W}$ of the dominant feature \wrt all features as

 Next, a threshold $\psi \in (0,1)$ is applied to the similarity map in order to suppress noise and further localize the initial mask.
-Accordingly, elements of a binary similarity map $P^1\in\{0,1\}^{H\times W}$ are set to $1$ when larger than a fraction $\psi$ of the maximal similarity, and $0$ otherwise, \ie,
+Accordingly, elements of a binary similarity map $P^1\in\{0,1\}^{H\times W}$ are set to $1$ when \cngsr{the similarity is} larger than a fraction $\psi$ of the maximal similarity, and $0$ otherwise, \ie,

 where $[\cdot]$ denotes the Iverson bracket.
 This binary \emph{principal mask} $P^1$ gives rise to the first principal mask proposal in image $I$.

 \inparagraph{Further principal mask proposals.} \cngtwo{Subsequent mask proposals result from iteratively repeating the described procedure.} To that end, it is necessary to suppress features that have already been assigned to a pseudo label.
 Specifically in iteration $z$, given the mask proposals $P^s,\: s=1,\ldots,z-1$, extracted in previous iterations, we mask out the features that have already been considered as